mfukar/mfukar.github.com/_posts/2014-03-03-SSL-CipherSuites.md

 SERVER=encrypted.google.com
 PORT=443
 DELAY=0 # No delay by default
-VERBOSE=false # Print results on all ciphers by default
+VERBOSE=false # Print only positive results by default

 args=`getopt d:p:rs: $*`
 if [ $? != 0 ] ; then